adrianblynch/dude-wheres-my-bus/readme.md

 If it gets to 2 minutes I can make it but I have to run!

+## How it's all going

+I'm keeping a [diary of sorts](history/history.md), with details of the project as I work on it.

 ## Minimum Viable Product

 Given a stop code and a bus number, alert me when my bus is due in N minutes.